Employee Safety: Don’t Forget These 5 Leadership Strategies

 • Safety Training

-The board and senior managers should also act as role models and use safety expertise to show that safety is a priority.
+The board and senior managers should also act as role models and use safety competence to show its priority.

-Moreover, leaders must encourage employees to report accidents and near misses without any blame, praise good safety performance, and encourage employees to take safety seriously by highlighting its importance of it.
+Moreover, leaders must encourage employees to report accidents and near misses without any blame.
+They need to praise good safety performance, and encourage employees to take safety seriously by highlighting its importance of it.

 Furthermore, leadership should move towards a just culture that demonstrates care and concern for employees by emphasizing the value of safe work practices.
 It can help create a safe environment for everyone to work in.